infobip/infobip-api-java-demo/README.md

 * Maven version 3.
 You can find download instructions at [Maven Project downloads page](http://maven.apache.org/download.cgi) and for installation instructions take a look at [installation guide](http://maven.apache.org/install.html)
-* Git, which if you do not already have you can find ad [git downloads page](https://git-scm.com/downloads)
+* Git, which if you do not already have you can find at [git downloads page](https://git-scm.com/downloads)

 To check if you have all the requirements installed you can check for their versions.
 To do that on a Windows run Command Prompt (you can easily do that by pressing `WinKey+R` to open a Run window, typing `cmd` in the input text field and pressing `Enter`).
 With the terminal running you can check for the versions of programs installed and configured on your computer.

-To check your Java version execute:
+To check your version of Java execute:
 ```
 java -version
 ```